kristtuv/LinearRegressionProject/README.md

 ## Structure of the repo
 ### Documentation
-The documents
+The documentation of class Lin_Reg contained in cls_reg.py was generated using sphinx.
+View documentation by opening index.html file

 ### Src
-unit_test.py: A few tests to make sure cls_reg class is working
+unit_test.py: A few tests to make sure Lin_Reg class is working
+Franke.py: Generating data from franke function.
+Also plot if explicitly run
+CV.py: Running cross validation and bootstrap on franke function
+CV_terrain.py: Running crossvalidation and bootstrap on real data
+cls_reg.py: Class containing linear regression methods ols, ridge and lasso; resampling k-fold and bootstrap; statistics MSE and R2
+ols.py
+lasso.py
+ridge.py
+run_real_data.py: Generating plots of mse vs degree and mse vs
+split_patches.py: Used to split terrain data into random patches of a given size

-The misc_programs directory contains programs used to genrate example plots
+misc_programs: directory contains programs used to generate example plots

 ### Data
+Contains different terrain data.
+SRTM_data_Norway_1.tif has been used in this project

 ### Plots
+Folder of plots generated.
+Several not used directly in the project.